SamanthaBurn/HealthAnalytics/README.md

 - Drop or add lectures by editing `lectures/`, the navbar in `_quarto.yml`, and the table in `index.qmd`.
 - Swap data sources in the exercises — most use NHANES (via the `NHANES` R package) or IPUMS NHIS extracts.
 The IPUMS workflow is documented in `tutorials/02_eda_ipums/ipums_howto.pdf`.

-If you publish your adaptation, an attribution back to this repo is appreciated but not required.
+If you publish your adaptation, please attribute back to this repo!

 ---